Choosing a Roaster

 Q: I’m afraid of screwing up and/or burning down my house.

 A: Brave the smoke!
-Fire is a risk with any type of cooking - and with coffee there is a risk that the fine skin of the beans, the chaff, will ignite.
-If you have ever read the warnings that come on a toaster - the warnings on home roasters are the same.
-You never want to leave a roaster unattended, especially at the end of the roast.
-Many people roast outside because of the smoke and chaff - ambient temperatures permiting.
+Fire is a risk with any type of cooking - and with coffee there is a risk that the chaff will ignite.
+If you have ever read the warnings that come on a toaster, the warnings on home roasters are the same.
+You NEVER want to leave a roaster unattended!

 Q: Should everybody homeroast?